arkency/posts/posts/2012-11-21-one-app-one-user-one-ruby.md

 Vagrant or LXC containers but that is another story.

 A little background: Our customers usually host their applications using our infrastructure or their own.
-These solution are based on either LXC or XEN.
+These solution are based on LXC, XEN, or KVM.
 Every project has its own container/VM .

 ## Simplest thing that can possibly work

-We do not have a globally installed ruby except for ruby coming from system package that is used mostly by [littlechef](https://github.com/tobami/littlechef).
+We do not have a globally installed ruby except for ruby coming from system package that is used mostly by [littlechef](https://github.com/tobami/littlechef) to setup the virtual machine according to our conventions and application requirements.
 For *every application* that is a part of bigger project *separate user is created* and *separate ruby is installed* in its *home directory*.
-If we end up having five users using same ruby version but different ruby installtion then fine.
+If we end up having five users using same ruby version but different ruby installation then fine.
 Storage is cheap.
 Easy upgrades are more important.

 ## Running ruby